niraj17singh/niraj17singh.github.io/_pages/about.md

 redirect_from:
 ---
 ***
-I am a 3rd-year undergraduate student, pursuing a five year dual degree programme of Bachelors in Computer Science and Masters in Economics at Birla Institute of Technology and Science, Pilani.
+I am a 2nd-year Ph.D scholar in Computational Neuroscience Laboratory at department of Biotechnology, Indian Institute of Technology, Madras.
+I am working under the supervision of Prof. V. Srinivasa Chakravarthy.

   <Edit required>